-If you’re running late to work on the day of a big presentation, there are a million thoughts running through your head.
+If you’re running late to work on the day of a big presentation, a million thoughts are running through your head.

-Mindfulness, the practice of being aware of the present moment and accepting it, is an ancient meditation practice that can still be used today to ground you in everyday life.
+Mindfulness, the practice of being aware of and accepting the present moment, is an ancient meditation practice that can still be used today to ground you in everyday life.

 1. Don’t Be So Judgmental